AmmarkoV/PZP/README.md

 ## Overview

-PZP stores images as zstd-compressed PNM data with a compact binary header.
+PZP stores images as zstd- or LZ4-compressed PNM data with a compact binary header.
 It is designed for applications that need fast, lossless image storage with better compression than raw PNM/PPM, and a simpler implementation than PNG.

 Goals:
 1. Header-only C implementation (`pzp.h`) — drop `#include "pzp.h"` and go